IntegerMan/FSharpStarship/README.md

 - [x] Obstacles prohibit gasses from flowing
 - [x] Space takes in gasses, but doesn't retain it
 - [x] Convert O2 to CO2 near human
-- [x] Air recylclers convert CO2 to Oxygen
+- [x] Air recyclers convert CO2 to Oxygen
 - [x] Allow faster equilibrium between tiles
 - [ ] Simulate tile gasses iteratively and then recursively with a max number of recursions
 - [ ] Gas should be displaced by closing doors